 U.S. GAAP does not contain authoritative guidance related to refundable tax credits.
 Absent authoritative accounting standards, interpretive guidance issued and commonly applied by financial statement preparers allows the analogy to alternative guidance.
-Management has determined that the ERC is a type of government assistance (government grant).
-FASB ASC 958-605, Not-for-Profit Entities: Revenue Recognition ("ASC 958"), is utilized in accounting for government grants.
+Management has determined that the ERTC is a type of government assistance (government grant).
+FASB ASC 958-605, Not-for-Profit Entities: Revenue Recognition (ASC 958), is utilized in accounting for government grants.
 Under ASC 958, grant revenue is recognized as revenue in the period received in the form of assets or decreases of liabilities (expenses) and when all conditions of the grant are met.

-Management has determined that the Organization is eligible for and has met all the necessary conditions to qualify for the ERC for various quarters during 2020 and 2021.
-In 2022, the Organization submitted amended quarterly payroll tax returns claiming to recover \$128,030 and \$324,931 of ERC related to various quarters in 2020 and 2021, respectively.
-For the year ended December 31, 2022, \$452,961 has been recognized as revenue.
+Management has determined that the Organization is eligible for and has met all the necessary conditions to qualify for the ERTC for various quarters during 2020 and 2021.
+In 2022, the Organization submitted amended quarterly payroll tax returns claiming to recover \$128,030 and \$324,931 of ERTC related to various quarters in 2020 and 2021, respectively.
+Upon receipt of the full amount in 2023, the Organization recognized \$452,961 as revenue.

-If it is determined that the Organization was not eligible to receive the ERC or that the Organization has not adequately complied with the regulations of the program, the Organization could be subject to penalties and could be required to repay the ERC.
+If it is determined that the Organization was not eligible to receive the ERTC or that the Organization has not adequately complied with the regulations of the program, the Organization could be subject to penalties and could be required to repay the ERTC.

-Litigation

-The Organization is, at times, subject to a variety of suits and proceedings arising in the ordinary course of business.
+Litigation - The Organization is, at times, subject to a variety of suits and proceedings arising in the ordinary course of business.
 In the opinion of management, no litigation, individually or in the aggregate, currently pending or to the knowledge of the Organization, threatened against it will result in a material adverse effect on its financial condition.